𝐌𝐨𝐧𝐚𝐬𝐭𝐞𝐫𝐲 𝐨𝐟 𝐁𝐚𝐡𝐢𝐫𝐚 𝐭𝐡𝐞 𝐦𝐨𝐧𝐤

 Video of the Monastery of Bahira

 - Some commentators report that accompanying Muhammad (ﷺ) on this trip was the young Abu Bakr and Bilal (رضي الله عنهم).
-They formed a deep bond which lasted right through their adult life.
+They formed a deep bond that lasted right through their adult life.

 - It should also be noted that some commentators have dismissed the authenticity of the story of Bahira’s interaction with the Prophet (ﷺ).
-However, the majority of ḥadith and seerah experts regard the incident as established.
+However, the majority of ḥadith and seerah=Biography experts regard the incident as established.